enzo-leonard/rails-mister-cocktail/README.md

 # README

+TO DO LEARN

+* Random 7 cards

+* Style random

+* Style flash card

+* Function JS

+* Upgrade with db

 TO DO

-* Add selector

-* Add query

-* Select 2 pour les ingrédients
+* debug Select 2

-* Mobile first
+* Responsive

 * One page view